soundpaint/rp2040pio-docs/monitor.rst

    commands.

-For any of the listed commands, you can enter the name of that command, followed by the option flag ``-h`` to show detailed help for the specific command.
-For example, the command help for the help command looks as follows:
+For any of the listed commands, you can enter the name of that command, followed by the option flag ``--help`` (or, in the abbreviated form, ``-h``) to show detailed help for the specific command.
+For example, the command help for the help command looks as
+follows:

 .. figure:: images/monitor-help-help.png
    :scale: 80%